About Noboprobhaat Foundation

 - We uphold the highest standards of financial and operational transparency in all our projects.

-- We ensure responsible and ethical use of funds, providing detailed and timely financial reports to our donors and partners.
+- We ensure responsible and ethical use of funds, providing detailed and timely financial reports to our donors and partners (Financial Policy).

-- We adhere to internationally recognized financial management and compliance standards.
+- We adhere to internationally recognized financial management, compliance, and anti-corruption standards.

 - We are committed to delivering measurable, high-impact results that align with our donors’ and partners’ priorities.

-- We set clear goals, objectives, and outcome indicators to track progress effectively.
+- We set clear goals, objectives, and indicators, grounded in our Theory of Change, to track progress effectively.

 - We maintain open, honest, and regular communication with our donors and collaborators.

-- We provide comprehensive updates, progress reports, and success stories to demonstrate the real-world impact of our projects.
+- We provide comprehensive updates, progress reports, and success stories — shared with consent — to demonstrate the real-world impact of our work.

 - We actively seek and value feedback to enhance our programs and ensure alignment with shared goals.